-After watching basically every TV series or film that is set in Washington DC, we couldn’t miss our lil opportunity to finally visit Washington while the fam and I were in New York over the summer.
+After watching basically every TV series or film that is set in Washington DC, we couldn’t miss our opportunity to finally visit Washington while we were in New York over the summer.

-We v last minute decided that we would do a coach day-trip to Washington DC, rather than drive as it turned out to be cheaper than hiring a car, and someone else organises it for you, um bonus.
-This was super organised for us after last year when we only booked hotels in different states and then figured out how to get there on the day we needed to travel.
+We decided to take a coach trip to Washington DC rather than drive ourselves as it turned out to be cheaper than hiring a car, and obviously someone else organises everything for you, bonus.
+This was super organised for us.
+Last year we only booked our hotels in different states and then figured out how to get there on the day we needed to travel.

 Arlington National Cemetery and JFK’s Memorial